SFTtech/openage/doc/nyan/api_reference/reference_modifier.md

 Changes the `research_time` member of a `ResearchableTech` object in the `Research` ability.

 **researchables**
-These `ResearchableTech` objects are considered.
+`ResearchableTech` objects that are considered.

 ## modifier.type.resistance.flat_attribute_change.type.ElevationDifferenceLow